hcai-ovgu/symposium2024/README.md

-# First Human-Centred Artificial Intelligence Symposium (HCAI@OVGU 2024)
+# Second Human-Centred Artificial Intelligence Symposium (HCAI@OVGU 2024)

 The emerging concept of **Human-Centred Artificial Intelligence** (HCAI) involves *amplifying*, *augmentation*, *empowering* and *enhancing* individuals.
 HCAI aims to ensure that AI systems operate transparently, deliver fair and equitable outcomes, and respect privacy while preserving human control.
 This approach involves multiple stakeholders, such as researchers, developers, business leaders, policymakers, and users, who are affected in various ways by implementing and evaluating AI systems.